 - Free of cost – It is an open-source product with zero licensing cost.

-- Can load test different kinds of – It can be used for performance testing of all kinds of applications ranging from – Web applications, web services, database, LDAP, shell scripts, etc.
+- Can load test different kinds of applications – It can be used for performance testing of all kinds of applications ranging from – Web applications, web services, databases, LDAP, shell scripts, etc.

-- Platform independent – As JMeter is 100% Java-based, so it is platform-independent and can run on multiple platforms.
+- Platform independent – Since, it is 100% Java-based, so it is platform-independent and can run on multiple platforms.

-- Record and Playback feature – JMeter provides record and playback options along with drag and drop feature which makes it easier and faster to create scripts.
+- Record and Playback feature – It provides record and playback options along with drag and drop features which makes it easier and faster to create scripts.

 - Customizable – Since JMeter is open source, developers can customize its source code as per their specific requirements.

-- Supports distributed load testing – JMeter supports distributed load testing features in which we can create master-slave setup for carrying out load test on multiple machines.
+- Supports distributed load testing – It supports distributed load testing features in which we can create a master-slave set up for carrying out load tests on multiple machines.

-- Good community support – JMeter has many online tutorials and helping community support.
+- Good community support – It has many online tutorials and helping community support.
 It also has freely available plugins that help in different aspects of script creation and analysis.

 Limitations of JMeter

-- Scripting in JMeter requires some level of expertise and understanding of JMeter elements, regular expressions, session handling etc.
+- Scripting in JMeter requires some level of expertise and understanding of different test plan elements, regular expressions, session handling, etc.

 - It does not have a network visualization feature unlike other performance testing tools like Loadrunner.

 - It provides very limited real-time test monitoring capability as compared to other tools.